Sri Ramakrishna Math, Chennai: Celebrations

-The Birthdays (according to tithi) of Sri Ramakrishna, Sri Sarada Devi, Swami Vivekananda and Swami Ramakrishnananda are celebrated in a grand manner each year.
-The Birthdays of Gautama Buddha, Jesus Christ, Sri Sankara, Sri Ramanuja and Sri Chaitanya are also celebrated every year.
+The Birthdays (according to the hindu calendar) of Sri Ramakrishna, Sri Sarada Devi, Swami Vivekananda and Swami Ramakrishnananda are celebrated in a grand manner each year.
+The Birthdays of Gautama Buddha, Jesus Christ, Adi Shankara, Ramanuja and Chaitanya Mahaprabhu are also celebrated every year.
 The birthday celebrations are marked with special Puja, Homa, Chanting, Bhajans, Musical programmes and Lectures.
 Special puja is also performed on Guru Purnima, Rama Navami, Ganesh Puja, Shivratri, Krishna Janmashtami, Navaratri, Kali Puja, Durga Puja, Lakshmi Puja, Saraswati Puja and other auspicious days.
 As part of the National youth day celebrations, this year All India level Short film contest has been announced.